BlazeCentral/metr4202_2025_team15/README.md

 #### hardware:
 Contains configurations, launch files, and parameters tailored for the physical TurtleBot3 robot, including real-time settings (use_sim_time:=False) and hardware driver dependencies.

-#### main
-Additionally, the main branch mimics the hardware branch code.
-It contains our final report and README.md.

 # 2. Install and Setup Instruction